Indefinite Pronouns

 Indefinite pronouns replace unspecific persons, places, or things.
 Indefinite pronouns refer to persons, places, or things that are not specific; they refer to vague things.
 You can use indefinite pronouns when you don’t want nouns to be specified.

-• Everyone in the class has done his homework.
+• Everyone in the class has done their homework.

 “Everyone” is the indefinite pronoun.
 It does not refer to a specific student.
 Everyone can be John, Lisa, Mike, etc. Here, “everyone” does not refer to one specific person.